kosvi/Santas_own_CRM/README.md

 - develop
   - lint, unit/integration-tests

+**server:**

+Tests include unit-tests for functions used around application and integration tests that concentrate on testing api-functionality.
+I will not write separate tests for services, since controllers rely on services and testing services would basically just lead to douple-testing them.

 ## Running the app

 Latest Release candidate is running in [Heroku](https://glacial-shore-58496.herokuapp.com/).
 It's running with the following configuration: